cloudogu/scm/docs/gui/documentation_en.md

 Users who have never logged into the SCM Manager before do not exist in the SCM Manager.

 Since users are not created until they log in, they cannot easily be authorized beforehand.
 However, if the name of a user is known, a user with this name can be created.
 This user must be marked as an external user.
-Afterwards this user can be authorized.
+Afterward this user can be authorized.
 The same applies to groups.

 If a user who does not currently exist in the SCM Manager logs in via CAS, this user will be created in the SCM Manager.
 However, this does not apply to groups.
 If groups are to be authorized, they must be created and authorized manually as external groups.